Lead-Built/leadbuilt-api-docs/docs/oauth/ExternalAuthentication.md

 <li>
 <b>Test API:</b>

 Configure a test API endpoint (ideally a GET call requiring no special configuration) to validate the token.
-HighLevel will call this API to check token validity.
+LeadBuilt will call this API to check token validity.
 If the test fails and auto-refresh is enabled, Marketplace will attempt to refresh the token.
 The access token is included by default in all API calls.
 If your API requires additional configuration for the test call, click the "More Options" button to add the necessary options.

 </li>